 You can verify driver installation in Device Manager.
 The following example shows successful configuration of the Tesla K80 card on an Azure NC VM.

 To query the GPU device state, run the nvidia-smi command-line utility installed with the driver.

-RDMA network connectivity can be enabled on NC24r VMs deployed in the same availability set.
+RDMA network connectivity can be enabled on RDMA-capable N-series VMs such as NC24r deployed in the same availability set or in a single placement group in a virtual machine scale set.
 The HpcVmDrivers extension must be added to install Windows network device drivers that enable RDMA connectivity.
-To add the VM extension to an NC24r VM, use Azure PowerShell cmdlets for Azure Resource Manager.
+To add the VM extension to an RDMA-enabled N-series VM, use Azure PowerShell cmdlets for Azure Resource Manager.